 There were also two ex-Cardinals alive at the time of the Conclave, Vincenzo Maria Altieri (aged 75) and Tommaso Antici (aged 68; died 1812).
 In March 1798, flushed with enthusiasm for the new Roman Republic, Cardinal Altieri wrote to Pope Pius VI expressing a desire to resign from his Cardinalate on the grounds of advancing age, failing mental powers, and "ill health".
 Pius sent him a letter, asking him not to set a bad example by his faint-heartedness, but before the letter reached the Cardinal, Altieri sent another letter to the Pope containing an absolute renunciation of his Cardinalate (March 12, 1798).
 Cardinal Antici had also submitted a renunciation to the Pope, on March 6, ob assiduam corporis invaletudinem.
 Pius refused to consider either resignation, and advised them to consider the consequences in terms of their right to vote in the next Conclave.
 On September 7, 1798, Pope Pius issued two briefs, acknowledging their resignations (statuerimus abdicationem nunc a nobis esse admittendum) and stripping the two cardinals of all their rights and privileges, including the right to vote in the next Conclave (ac praesertim vocis activae et passivae in electione Summi Pontificis vere spoliatum).
 On February 8, 1800, when the Conclave was under way, Altieri sent a letter to the Dean of the College of Cardinals, retracting his renunciation (Baldassari, 584-585).
 This might have caused considerable complications, but Altieri died two days later, on February 10.
 Ex-Cardinal Antici made no such attempt in 1799-1800 (Cartwright, 141-143; Baldassari, 295-308)

 By November 2, 1799, there were thirty-three cardinals assembled in Venice (Maury, letter to Louis XVIII of November 2; p.
 248).
 Maury believed that they were dividing up into two factions, one supporting the seventy-eight year-old Cardinal Giovanni Andrea Archetti, a successful papal diplomat in Poland and Russia; and the other favoring Giacinto Cardinal Gerdil, though he was already eighty-two years old (see also Maury's letter of November 16, p.
 254).
 The voting indicates that Maury was quite wrong about the strength of these early favorites.
 Gerdil reached his maximum of fourteen votes on the morning of December 19, and quickly faded from favor; Archetti never had more than two votes.
 Maury reports as heresay that the Spanish were secretly supporting the candidacy of the seventy-eight year-old Andrea Cardinal Giovanetti, Archbishop of Bologna.
 There were forty-five cardinals at the time of Pope Pius VI's death, but due to the difficulties of the times only thirty-five were able to assemble in Venice for the Conclave (Maury, writing on the eve of the opening, p.
 260-261).
 The ceremonies began on November 30, 1799.
+On December 1, Cardinal Albani, the Dean of the College of Cardinals, pronounced an oration pro electione futuri summi pontificis in the Conclave chapel at the Monastery of S. Giorgio major.

 Also unable to reach Venice was the secretary of the College of Cardinals and Secretary of the Consistorial Congregation, Msgr.
 Pietro Maria Negroni (detained in Rome due to the revolution that brought into being the First Roman Republic, the Austrian occupation, and then the Neapolitan occupation), who would have served as Secretary of the Conclave.
 In his place, a pro-Secretary was elected by the cardinals, Msgr.
 Ercole Consalvi, Auditor of the Sacred Roman Rota and Protonotary Apostolic, a protege of Henry Stuart, Cardinal York.
 Consalvi had also been Auditor, and the only cleric, at the new Military Congregation, (Fischer, 20), presided over by the Commanding General of the Papal Army.
 The Dean of the Sacred College, Giovanni Francesco Cardinal Albani, presided at the Conclave.
 Prince Chigi was the Marshal of the Holy Roman Church.
 Msgr.
 Marino Carafa di Belvedere was the Majordomo of His Holiness and Governor of the conclave; he had followed Pius VI to Florence and to France..